Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     ```bash
     az ml admin node setup --onebox --admin-password 'Password.1!!' --confirm-password 'Password.1!!'
     ```
-    > If the above command gives you issues, you can also try running the following, and then enter the password when prompted:
+    >**Note**: If the above command gives you issues, you can also try running the following, and then enter the password when prompted:

     ```bash
     az ml admin node setup --onebox